 Another is Isabella Kellenberger, who, along with her husband Stéphane, is also an entrepreneur-type with no previous experience in the wine business.
-Their winery, Vin d’Oeuvre, is notable for its far-flung parcels strung along the length of the valley from Visperterminen to Fully — that’s about as far east and west as you can get in Valais.
-Like Andrei’s wines, I find Isabella’s to be pure and focused with perhaps a bit more richness and a touch less freshness.
+Their winery, Vin d’Oeuvre, is notable for its far-flung parcels strung along the length of the valley from Visperterminen to Fully—that’s about as far east and west as you can get in Valais.
+Like Andrei’s wines, I find Isabella’s to be pure and focused with perhaps a bit more richness.
 Isabella is another member of the Nous Atisanes du Vin.

 None of this means succession is easy and without struggle.
 Creating your own brand and personal style can be a difficult task when, as a young winemaker, there are two older generations still involved and looking over your shoulder.